abpy/improved-sapling-tree-generator/README.md

 * base size for secondary branch levels
 * leaf animation
 * animation looping
+* option to show only the armature for fast animation playback

 ######notes
 'leaf bend' seems to be broken and probably shouldn't be used, it may be removed soon